EnergySystemsModellingLab/MUSE_2.0/docs/dispatch_optimisation.md

 (**TBD**)

-for all *c* that are flexible commodities. “in” refers to input flow commodities (i.e. with a -ve sign), and “out” refers to output flow commodities (i.e. with a +ve sign).
+for all *c* that are flexible commodities. “in” refers to input flow commodities (i.e. with a negative sign), and “out” refers to output flow commodities (i.e. with a positive sign).

 ### Asset-level capacity and availability constraints